 House batteries are "deep-cycle" type batteries specially designed for recreational vehicle use.
-They will provide longer lasting power than standard automotive starting batteries and will withstand the frequent drain-andrecharge cycles that occur under the demanding conditions of a camping outing.
+They will provide longer lasting power than standard automotive starting batteries and will withstand the frequent drain-and-recharge cycles that occur under the demanding conditions of a camping outing.

-The house batteries supply power to 12-volt equipment located in the living area of the motor home.
-This includes the following 12-volt powered components (if equipped): interior 12volt lighting, range exhaust fan, propane furnace fan, fresh water pump, systems monitor panel with water level and holding tank gauges, refrigerator, roof vent fans, and 120-volt electrical generator starter.
+The house batteries supply power to 12-volt equipment located in the living area of the motorhome.
+This includes the following 12-volt powered components (if equipped): interior 12-volt lighting, range exhaust fan, propane furnace fan, fresh water pump, systems monitor panel, refrigerator, roof vent fans, and 120-volt electrical generator starter.

 The house batteries can also provide emergency power to start the engine if the chassis battery is discharged.
-(See "Battery Boost Switch" or "Aux Start switch").
+(See "Battery Boost Switch" in Section 3 - Driving Your Motorhome).